hputterm/Coding-Portfolio/README.md

-This is a repo with some of the projects I have done.
+This is a repo with some of the projects I have completed updated every six months or so.
 Hopefully you find them interesting.
 ### Hidden Markov Models

 HMM contains my implementation of the Viterbi Algorithm, Forwards-Backwards Algorithm, and Baum-Welch Algorithm for the training of first order hidden markov models.
 This implementation was used for generative modeling of Shakespeare and the constitution.